Roots (Zeros)Show that the functions in Exercises 19–26 have exac... | Channels for Pearson+

 Continuity of Functions

-A function is continuous on an interval if there are no breaks, jumps, or holes in its graph within that interval.
-For the function g(t) = 1/(1 − t) + √(1 + t) − 3.1, it is important to verify its continuity on the interval (−1, 1) to apply the Intermediate Value Theorem effectively.
-Discontinuities would invalidate the theorem's application.
+A function is continuous on an interval if it is continuous at every point within that interval.
+For the function g(t) = √t + √(1 + t) − 4, continuity is essential to apply the Intermediate Value Theorem.
+The square root functions involved are continuous for t > 0, ensuring g(t) is continuous on (0, ∞).

 Recommended video: